pieckenst/pieckenst/readme.md

 ## About Me

-Well there's not much to say other than that im a student at Belarusian-Russian University and a software developer
+Well there's not much to say other than that im a student at Belarusian-Russian University and a software developer and will be one for next 3.5 years- then probably off to being a system administrator in some local Belarusian company

-Here on this page you can find the projects i worked on and code that may be useful , feel free to grab anything you need
+Completed Mogilev state polytechnic college in may 2024 Here on this page you can find the projects i worked on and code that may be useful , feel free to grab anything you need

  Currently, I'm working on projects that leverage **TypeScript** and **Python** as well as **C#**